pgragnic/DataEngineering/Spark/Project/README.md

 # Prerequisites

+- AWS EMR cluster or local Spark
 - python 3.x
 - python modules:
   - configparser
-  - json
-  - pandas
-  - psycopg2
-  - time

 # Files used

-- create_redshift_cluster: create automatically a new redshift cluster
-- create_tables.py: create sparkify database and create tables
-- delete_redshift_cluster.py: delete automatically the redshift cluster
-- dwh.cfg: contains all configuration (AWS, IAM, S3, Redshift)
-- etl.py: contains the effective etl process
+- dl.cfg: contains AWS credentials
+- etl.py: reads data from S3, processes that data using Spark, and writes them back to S3
 - readme.md: contains overview and instructions about this etl process
-- sql_queries.py: contains all drop, create, insert and find SQL queries used by etl process

-# Database schema
+# Parquet files schema

-Staging tables:
-  - staging_events
-  - staging_songs

 The star schema has:
 - 1 fact table: